-108 INTERNAL AUDIT PROGRESS REPORT FOR THE PERIOD JULY 2023 TO OCTOBER 2023
+108 INTERNAL AUDIT PROGRESS REPORT FOR THE PERIOD JULY 2023 TO OCTOBER 2023 management relating to the Place directorate that would not have an adverse impact on the service.

 The Head of Internal Audit presented a report which updated Members on the work undertaken by Internal Audit and opinions issued for the period July to October 2023.